project-open-data/project-open-data.github.io/v1.1/schema.md

 {: .table .table-striped}
 Field                   | Label                 | Definition
 --------------          | --------------        | --------------
-accessURL				| Access URL        	| URL providing indirect access to a dataset, for example via API or a graphical interface.
-downloadURL				| Download URL        	| URL providing direct access to a downloadable file of a dataset.
+accessURL				| Access URL        	| URL providing indirect access to a dataset, for example via API or a graphical interface conformsTo				| Data Standard        	| URI used to identify a standardized specification the distribution conforms to describedBy				| Data Dictionary     	| URL to the data dictionary for the distribution found at the `downloadURL`.
+Note that documentation other than a data dictionary can be referenced using Related Documents as shown in the expanded fields.
-description		        | Description         | Human-readable description of the distribution. format					| Format              	| A human-readable description of the file format of a distribution.
-mediaType					| MIME Type              	| The machine-readable file format ([IANA MIME Type](http://en.wikipedia.org/wiki/Internet_media_type)) of a distribution.
+describedByType			| Data Dictionary Type  | The machine-readable file format ([IANA Media Type](http://www.iana.org/assignments/media-types) or [MIME Type](http://en.wikipedia.org/wiki/Internet_media_type)) of the distribution's `describedBy` URL description		        | Description           | Human-readable description of the distribution. downloadURL				| Download URL        	| URL providing direct access to a downloadable file of a dataset format					| Format              	| A human-readable description of the file format of a distribution. mediaType				| Media Type         	| The machine-readable file format ([IANA Media Type](http://www.iana.org/assignments/media-types) or [MIME Type](http://en.wikipedia.org/wiki/Internet_media_type)) of the distribution's `downloadURL`.
 title			        | Title               	| Human-readable name of the distribution.

 Beyond Common Core -- Extending the Schema
 ------------------------------------------